 Something else problematic with eCheck is the length of time it takes for payments to settle.
 Depending on the provider, an eCheck can take anywhere from 3 to 4 days to process.

-With AeroPay, the money will show up in recipient's bank account the next day*.
+With Aeropay, the money will show up in the recipient's bank account the next banking day*.

 A Better Pricing Model

-With AeroPay there is flexible variable pricing that will never go over 1%.
+With Aeropay there is flexible variable pricing for each type of business.
 It’s determined by volume.